Types of wound healing

-You may see small pieces of the stitch material poking out of your wound.
-Don't be tempted to pull on these.
-If you have loose ends that are catching on clothing, trim them carefully with a clean pair of scissors or discuss with the nurse.
-Otherwise, wait until they are removed or fall out on their own.
+If you have stitches, you may see small pieces of the stitch material poking out of your wound.
+Don’t be tempted to pull on these.
 As your skin heals, it’s natural for your stitches and wound to itch – it’s part of the healing process.
-If the stitches cause you pain or discomfort though, contact your GP or hospital for advice.
+Try not to scratch the area.
+If the stitches cause you pain or discomfort, contact your GP or hospital for advice.